blinktrade/BlinkTradeJS/README.md

 ```

-## Trade Rest / WebSocket
+## Trade REST / WebSocket

 On our RESTful API, we provide a trade endpoint that you're allowed to send and cancel orders,
 request deposits and withdrawals.
 You need to [create an API Key](https://blinktrade.com/docs#create-api-key) through our platform and set their respective permission that gives you access to it.

 The Trade endpoint is internaly a bridge to our `WebSocket` API, so you can access it both on `REST` and `WebSocket` API.
-Be aware that our Restful trade endpoint can be changed at any time, we strongly recommend using the `WebSocket` API over the `Restful` API.
+Be aware that our RESTful trade endpoint can be changed at any time, we strongly recommend using the `WebSocket` API over the `RESTful` API.

-> **NOTE** that when generate the API Key and the API Secret, it will be only shown once, you should save it securely, the API Password is only used in the WebSocket api.
+> **NOTE** that when generate the API Key and the API Secret, it will be only shown once, you should save it securely.
+The API Password is only used in the WebSocket API.

 ```js
 var BlinkTradeRest = require("blinktrade").BlinkTradeRest;